SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 # RStudio Demo Course

-This demo course serves as a demonstration of how one can structure a course with R Studio materials on UCloud.
+This course serves as an example of how to structure a course with R Studio materials on UCloud.

 The resources and software dependencies that needs to be shared across lectures / classes / sessions should be configured in this repository (repo).

-The course materials for each class/session are placed in an external repo: [demo-r-studio-course](https://github.com/jeselginAU/demo-r-studio-course).
-Placing the course materials in an external repo makes it easier to edit the materials between sessions without requiring approval from UCloud admins.
-Changes to this repo (UCloud-Courses) requires admin approval.

 This demo course is based on Duke University's Statistical Science Introductory Data Science courses: [DukeStatSci/introds](https://github.com/DukeStatSci/introds)

 ## Making changes to the course materials during the semester

 The `start_course.sh` script in this course will download class materials from an external GitHub repo that I manage myself: [demo-r-studio-course](https://github.com/jeselginAU/demo-r-studio-course).

+This setup allows me to update the course materials available to students **without** needing to modify the UCloud-Courses repository, which would require **review** and **approval** from admins.

 The `start_course.sh` script expects the course materials to be structured as displayed below:

 ```